 Technological developments are required to integrate geological drilling technologies with those of ice drilling, including clean access.
 The U.S. Antarctic Program complies with the Antarctic Treaty and other treaties to uphold protection of the environment, including activities that involve drilling through the ice (NRC 2007).
-Challenges with this drilling approach include keeping access holes open for long periods and operating under conditions of differential ice flow movement.
 Given the pristine nature of Antarctic subglacial environments in particular, the Scientific Committee on Antarctic Research (SCAR) has developed a Code of Conduct for access in order to "recognize the value of these environments and the need to exercise wise environmental stewardship."
 The US scientific community has taken a lead in advancing international management of the Antarctic subglacial environment by establishing and documenting methods for achieving microbially clean access hot water drilling systems (Priscu et al, 2013: Michaud et al, 2020), for use in standardizing drilling and coring systems in a quantifiable and verifiable approach.
-In the future, a facility like the Ice Coring & Education (ICE) Silo, under conceptual development in Nebraska, could construct custom columns of ice in a clean system for potential use in testing future development of novel drilling systems.
+In the future, a facility such as the Ice Coring & under conceptual Education (ICE) Silo, development at the University of Nebraska, could construct custom columns of ice in a clean system for potential use in testing future development of novel drilling systems.
+The NSF Ice Drilling Program has pioneered proven engineering achievements including replicate coring in ice and the first retrieval of meters of bedrock cores from beneath many meters of glacial ice.
+Cutting-edge engineering will continue to enable future scientific discoveries from within and beneath glaciers and ice sheets.

-The U.S. ice coring and drilling community has led and participated in fundamental and vital scientific discoveries for more than 60 years.
-These discoveries require drilling and coring of glaciers and the polar ice sheets, a specialized and challenging endeavor that requires extensive planning, technology, and logistics.
-This Long Range Science Plan was established by the U.S. Ice Drilling Program (IDP), working with its Science Advisory Board (SAB), associated IDP Working Groups, and the broader research community, to articulate direction of U.S. ice coring and drilling science for the coming decade.
-The science direction provides the rationale in the Long Range Drilling Technology Plan for drill maintenance and upgrade and development of new drills and technology.
+The U.S. ice coring and drilling community has led and participated in fundamental and vital scientific discoveries for more than sixty years.
+These discoveries require drilling and coring of glaciers and the polar ice sheets, a specialized challenging endeavor that requires extensive planning, technology, and logistics.
+This IDP Long Range Science Plan identifies U.S.led science that will require ice drilling in glaciers and ice sheets.
+The accompanying IDP Long Range Drilling Technology Plan identifies actions for IDP drill maintenance and upgrade and development of new drills and technology.
 These paired plans enable the community to develop well-coordinated proposals while allowing the NSF to plan for budgets and logistics to facilitate the science.
-Draft updates to the IDP Long Range Science Plan are posted to the icedrill.org website each spring, with listserv invitations for comments and suggestions to enable broad community input.
-The document is then revised, approved by the SAB and the final version for the year is sent to the NSF and posted to the icedrill.org website in summer.
+A draft update of the IDP Long Range Science Plan, including input from the IDP Science Advisory Board and the IDP Working Groups, is posted to the icedrill.org website each spring, with listserv invitations for comments and suggestions to enable broad community input.
+The document is then revised and the final version for the year is sent to the NSF and posted to the icedrill.org website in summer.

-Science goals articulated in this document are all interconnected, but for convenience in associating science endeavors with appropriate drilling technology, they are described in four themes: 1) past changes; 2) ice dynamics and glacial history; 3) subglacial geology, sediments, and ecosystems; and 4) ice as a scientific observatory.
+Science goals articulated in this IDP Long Range Science Plan are all interconnected, but for convenience in associating scientific endeavors with appropriate ice drilling technology, the science is described in four themes: 1) past changes; 2) ice dynamics and glacial history; 3) subglacial geology, sediments, and ecosystems; and 4) ice as a scientific observatory.
 These four goals and objectives are described below, together with an outline of their respective needs for drilling technologies.
-Planning matrices are also developed to provide a timeline for planning field readiness of technologies, so that the engineering of drilling support for the science will be ready when needed.
+Planning matrices are also developed to provide a timeline for planning field readiness of ice drilling technologies, so that the engineering of drilling support for the science will be ready when needed.